kenhuangus/AI-Agent-for-M2M-Transactions/ReadMe.md

-# AI-Powered M2M Transaction System
+# GenAI Agent Powered M2M Transaction System

 ## Overview
 This project implements a modern Machine-to-Machine (M2M) transaction system powered by AI Agents, Blockchain, and Decentralized Identity (DID).
 The system demonstrates how autonomous machines can securely interact, execute transactions, and maintain verifiable identities in a decentralized ecosystem.